VillageCareMAX Medicare Total Advantage Plan members pay nothing for prescription drug coverage:

 You will be automatically enrolled if you:

 - Take eight or more Medicare Part D covered drugs for maintenance of chronic conditions

-- Have three or more chronic conditions such as diabetes, asthma, high cholesterol, high blood pressure, congestive heart failure or chronic obstructive pulmonary disease
+- Have three or more chronic conditions such as diabetes, asthma, high cholesterol, high blood pressure, congestive heart failure, stroke or chronic obstructive pulmonary disease

 - Your drugs cost more than $4,935 a year